aya/myos/README.md

-# yaip - Yet Another IPFS Project
+# myos - Make Your Own Stack

 ## Disclaimer

-I'm new to IPFS and this project is an experiment to deploy it on the world wild web.
-This is work in progress :)
+This is work in progress ;)

 ## Usage